kmjtxt/spam_email_detection/README.md

 ## Dataset
 We have selected a SMS Spam Collection dataset, which contains a total of 5574 text messages, labelled ham (real) or spam (fraudulent).
 The dataset is a combination of data from UK forum Grumbletext, NUS SMS Corpus, data collected by Dr Caroline Tagg for her PhD thesis, and the SMS Spam Corpus v.0.1 Big by José María Gómez Hidalgo.

+## Structure of our repository

+├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+├── data
+│   ├── processed      <- Our processed and cleaned files are stored in a publicly accessible google drive folder.
+│   └── raw            <- Our raw files are stored in a publicly accessible google drive folder.
+│
+├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── models             <- Our trained and serialized models.
+│
+├── notebooks          <- Jupyter notebooks.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+│                         `1.0-jqp-initial-data-exploration`.
+│
+├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+│
+├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   └── figures        <- Generated graphics and figures to be used in reporting │
+├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `pip freeze > requirements.txt`
+│
+├── setup.cfg          <- Configuration file for flake8
+│
+└── {{ cookiecutter.module_name }}   <- Source code for use in this project.
+    │
+    ├── __init__.py             <- Makes {{ cookiecutter.module_name }} a Python module
+    │
+    ├── config.py               <- Store useful variables and configuration
+    │
+    ├── dataset.py              <- Scripts to download or generate data
+    │
+    ├── features.py             <- Code to create features for modeling
+    │
+    ├── modeling
+    │   ├── __init__.py
+    │   ├── predict.py          <- Code to run model inference with trained models
+    │   └── train.py            <- Code to train models
+    │
+    └── plots.py                <- Code to create visualizations